Notes on migrating a Bluesky account

 $ goat account login -u fry69.dev -p '[old_pw]'

-First I tried the automated goat account migrate approach, for this wrote a little script:
+First, I tried the automated goat account migrate approach.
+For this, I wrote a little script:

 #!/usr/bin/env bash